Progress report for SW21-922

 These results confirmed that brown mustard products could cause wireworm mortality ranging from 33 – 68%.
 It has been shown that some of the plant species from the Brassicaceae family, such as mustard species release glucosinolate compounds which in the presence of water have biocidal effects on a wide range of pests, including insects, pathogens, and weeds (Dandurand et al. 2017; Mojtahedi et al. 1993; Popova et al. 2017; Williams et al. 1993).
 However, there are some studies have suggested the efficacy of brown mustard against wireworms (Furlan et al. 2004) and potato cyst nematodes (Dandurand et al. 2017).
 In our study, brown mustard plant tissue was not as effective as its seed meal or concentrated extract product.
 Our greenhouse findings suggested that higher concentrations of concentrated seed meal extract (at least 4.5-5 t/ha) would be needed to significantly reduce wireworm numbers.

 Objective 4.
 Our study activities and outputs are being communicated to the regional stakeholder via several venues, especially the northern and southern Idaho cereal schools and field days.
 Funding support through Western SARE is acknowledged in all presentations (one exception of omission error).
 We also communicated findings through published reports and abstracts.
-We have one peer-reviewed factsheet in preparation; the draft will be submitted by May 15th.
+We have one peer-reviewed factsheet in preparation.

 Nikoukar, A., I. Popova, K. Schroeder, J. Hansen & A. Rashed.
 Efficacy Evaluation of Yellow and Brown Mustard Concentrated Extract Against Sugar beet wireworm, Limonius californicus (Coleoptera: Elateridae), in Wheat: 81st Annual Pacific Northwest Insect Management Conference, January 2022.
 Online Oral Presentation.